sathyaganesan/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+  => By using constructor and super methed we can build a stateful component.

 2. Describe the different phases of the component lifecycle.
+  => 1: MOunting, 2: Updating 3: unmounting.

 3. Demonstrate an understanding of class component lifecycle methods.
+  =>ComponentWillMount will mount the component, ComponentDidMount will runs after the output has been render to the DOM.

 4. Define stateful logic.
+  => Stateful logic is any code that uses state, but in the case of hooks I would define it as a behaviour created with the use of one or more hooks.
+It's like a perk that you're adding to a component.

 5. Describe how to test a React component with React Testing Library.
+  => There are a few ways to test React components.
+Broadly, they divide into two categories: Rendering component trees in a simplified test environment and asserting on their output.
+Running a complete app in a realistic browser environment also known as “end-to-end” tests.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.